Pasig: Secondary schools

 Pasig City Science High School (PCSHS) is the second science high school in Pasig recognized by the Department of Education for bright students of the city.
-It is located near Rainforest, a fully restored public resort and amusement park.
+It is located near the Rainforest Park.

 Rizal High School (RHS) is located in Pasig.
 Named after the Philippine national hero José Rizal, it is one of the world's largest secondary education by student population.
 Formerly hailed in the Guinness World Records as the largest school by overall enrolled students, it is now surpassed by the City Mississippi School (CMS) in Lucknow, India.

 Tertiary Schools

 Pamantasan ng Lungsod ng Pasig, a local university in Kapasigan, offers degree courses for poor, bright and deserving residents of Pasig.
-It is established under the mayoralty of Vicente C. Eusebio in 1999.
+It is established during the term of Mayor Vicente Eusebio in 1999.